Cancer and Hair Loss

 Does Cancer Cause Hair Loss?

 Many view hair loss as a direct symbol to the world that you have cancer.
-Both men and women report hair loss as one of the side effects they fear most after being diagnosed with lung cancer.
+Both men and women report hair loss as one of the side effects they fear most after a lung cancer diagnosis.
 This is because losing hair can often change a patient’s sense of identity, which can be difficult for them to cope with.

 When you have cancer, it is often believed that you will eventually lose weight or even all of your hair, but is cancer the root of the cause though?
 The answer is no. We’ve compiled a comprehensive assessment of the correlation between cancer and hair loss to resolve any confusion.